 Traditionally BJJ Heroes has only accounted for black belt records as they signify an athlete’s entry into our sport’s elite ranks.
 Mason, however, is a special case as he’s been competing in the pro-grappling circuit since his brown belt rank when he defeated several of jiu-jitsu’s elite black belt competitors.
 This has left BJJ Heroes with a delicate predicament of defining when to start accounting for Fowler’s match records.

-Considering the real potential Fowler has of one day conquering the ADCC World Championship, we have decided to include Mason’ 2019 matches, in this event, prior to him being ranked as a black belt, for historic purposes.
+Considering the real potential Fowler has of one day conquering the ADCC World Championship, we have decided to include Mason’s 2019 matches, in this event, prior to him being ranked as a black belt, for historic purposes.
 We have also added his matches in the professional circuit (mixed divisions) from then onwards as this period marked a transition in Mason’s career.
-A time when he was given the opportunity to compete in professional shows against big name competitors.
+A time when he was given the opportunity to compete in professional shows against big-name competitors.

 Mason Fowler Grappling Record

 13 SUBMISSIONS WINS